Why You Should Minimize Customization in ERP Projects

 When the user faces a problem with a standard ERP software process, it will be easy for the support consultant to guess the probable root causes.

-If the problem involves customization, the support consultant will have to study the code of the customization before they can identify the issues.
-Supporting customization issue will incur more consulting resource than support standard ERP processes.
+If the problem involves customization, the support consultant will have to study the customization code before identifying the issue.
+Support for customization issues will also incur more consulting resources than support for standard ERP processes.

-As most of the bugs usually come from customizations, the cost of supporting the projects with heavy customization will be higher than those with fewer customizations.
+Most of the bugs usually come from customizations.
+Consequentially, the cost of supporting projects with heavy customization will be higher than those with fewer customizations.

 Prolong Project Duration

 Besides the costs, heavy customizations will prolong the project duration.
 Customizations need more time to create and test.
-Creating customization in a rush often resulted in quality and project stabilization issues.
+Creating customization in a rush often results in quality and project stabilization issues.

 Cost of Upgrading

-More customization will lead to more services cost in future upgrading.
-The consultants will need additional effort to migrate each customization to the later ERP version, and the process is laborious.
+More customization will lead to more servicing costs in future upgrading.
+The consultants will need additional effort to migrate each customization to the later ERP version, and the process will be laborious.

 Limitation of Customization on Cloud ERP

-Cloud ERPs that are hosted on the public cloud set limit to the extent of customization permissible.
+Cloud ERPs that are hosted on the public cloud sets a limit to the extent of customization allowed.
 Unlike on-premise ERP, cloud ERP will receive bug fixes and enhancement regularly.
 Sometimes, these bug fixes and enhancements may conflict with the existing customizations.

 How to Handle Customization Request

-Understanding why you should minimize customization in ERP projects does not mean that you should not have any customization.
-There are various considerations that you need to take note when face with customization requests.
+Understanding why you should minimize customization in ERP projects does not mean that you should not customize.
+There are various considerations that you need to take note of when face with customization requests.

 Do a Thorough Evaluation

-Doing a thorough evaluation will increase the chances of finding a better matching ERP solution and a vendor who can implement the project well.
+Doing a thorough evaluation will increase the chances of finding a better matching ERP solution and a vendor who can implement it well.

 Some customizations are unavoidable.
-Printed document such as invoice, purchase order, sales order, etc. should be customized.
+Printed documents such as invoices, purchase orders, sales orders, etc. should be customized.
 The alternative is to try using the standard formats that are already available in the standard ERP.

-You can consider to customized reports that will be viewed or printed frequently.
-Reports running from within the ERP, either through customization or standard report tools usually run faster than external reporting tools.
+You can consider customizing reports that your company will need to view or print frequently.
+Reports running from within the ERP, either through customized or standard report tools, usually run faster than external reporting tools.